nvs-vocabs/OG1/README.md

 Ocean Glider Network Parameter Usage Vocabulary (OG1.0).

-Terms in this vocabulary are under the content governance of the OceanGliders Data Management Task Team on behalf of the Ocean Glider Network (OGN) and Everyone's Gliding Observatories (EGO).
-Terms describe measured phenomena within the OGN/EGO format.
+Terms in this vocabulary are under the content governance of the OceanGliders Data Management Task Team on behalf of the <a href="https://github.com/OceanGlidersCommunity" rel="nofollow">OceanGliders community</a> and Everyone's Gliding Observatories (EGO).
+Terms describe measured phenomena within the OG/EGO format.

 This vocabulary is available from: